Razvanip13/Fast_Affective_System_For_Emotional_Intelligence/README.md

 ```

 For the client, Vue.js 2.0 with Vuetify and Chart.js will be required.
 It is expected from you to configure the Vue.js environment such that the components provided in the <b> Client </b> folder to work properly.

+# Disclaimer:

+This was my project for my Bachelor's thesis.
+Anyone who will continue my work for their thesis will be accused of plagiarism.